hainesm6-learning/Jupyter_Notebook_learning/docs/Jupyter_Notebook_notes.md

 ## Suggestions

 - As per most things, keep Jupyter Notebooks versioned controlled via Git and shareable via GitHub.
 - **Use VSCode over the web app**.
-VSCode seems to have more functionality and it integrates well for those using WSL. [**JupyterLab**](https://jupyterlab.readthedocs.io/en/stable/index.html) is another alternative which could provide useful extensions and functionality.
+VSCode integrates well for those using WSL and has a lot of existing functionality.
+Debugging is a bit challenging but doable. [**JupyterLab**](https://jupyterlab.readthedocs.io/en/stable/index.html) is another alternative which could provide useful extensions and functionality.
 However, I have not yet explored this option.
 - Aim to keep cells within notebooks simple and structured:
   - Aim to import packages on the first line of the first cell.
   - Limit the number of characters per line to the width of the cell.